booch/presentations/Ruby_Preserves/slides.md

 * I still don't have an ORM I'm really happy with
 * This is the order I'd currently consider them, for my personal projects
     * Obviously, context matters a lot
+* Lotus::Model
+    * Pretty young and immature (0.5)
+    * Implements Data Mapper pattern
+    * Can use POROs
+        * Just need to define 3 simple methods
+    * Defines "scopes" similar to how Ruby Preserves does it
+        * All built-in scopes (`where`, `order`, `limit`) are private
+    * Repository adapters/strategies for:
+        * SQL
+        * In-memory
+        * Flat files
+    * Main problem I have with it:
+        * All mapping are done in a single config section
+            * I'd rather mappings be in the Repository classes
+    * Other problems:
+        * Scopes are class methods
+* Perpetuity
+    * Jamie Gaskins
+    * Small
+    * No support for relationships - yet
+    * Used in a few production apps
+* ROM - Ruby Object Mapper
+    * Piotr Solnica (primarily)
+    * Goes further than Data Mapper pattern
+    * Command-Query Separation
+    * Immutability in many places
+    * A couple problems I have:
+        * Requires a **very** different mindset
+        * Built bottom-up, less attention to public API
+* Sequel
+    * Jeremy Evans
+        * Won a Ruby Hero award earlier this year
+        * Also wrote the Excellent
+    * Excellent ORM
+    * Found it when researching a talk on Alternatives to ActiveRecord
+    * It's exactly what I'm looking for
+        * Except it implements the Active Record pattern
+        * I want the Sequel of the Data Mapper pattern
 * ActiveRecord added attribute declarations in version 4.2
     * Only popularized in 5.0
     * There were plugins available before that
         * Annotate Models and its descendants
+            * Adds comments to the model file, with fields listed
         * My own Virtus::ActiveRecord

 ---